AmElmo/sign_language_detector/Readme.md

 !!!
 Describe number of videos per words + nb of frames

+## 2. Training an LSTM neural network

-## 2. Training the LSTM neural network
+## 2. Training a CNN + LSTM neural network

 ## 3. Evaluation and test in real time

+We logged metrics from our model and displayed them in Tensorboard.

 ## 4. Convert model to Tensorflow JS

+Depending on the type of model built, we converted our .h5 Keras model to a layers model or graph model.

+LSTM 👉 layers model
+CNN + LSTM 👉 graph model